mralexgray/AtoZAlfred/readme.markdown

 		ddup

-- Echo: echo your clipboard content in Growl
+- Echo: echo your clipboard content with Growl

 		echo